cargaona/pronsy/README.md

 our application.

-If I were to give a solution for a production environment running multiple replicas of Pronsy I would use a stdoutput scrapper that sends the logs to a different system where me or a group of teams can watch them.
+If I were to give a solution for a production environment running multiple replicas of Pronsy I would use a std output scrapper that sends the logs to a different system where me or a group of teams can watch them.
 Solutions like Logstash/Kibana or Loki/Promtail can be really useful to accomplish this.